compphil2mmae/compphil2mmae.github.io/content/en/research/KIDEKU/index.md

 ---
-title: Chancen von KI zur Stärkung unser deliberativen Kultur (KIdeKu)
+title: Chancen von KI zur Stärkung unser deliberativen Kultur (Opportunities of AI to strengthen our deliberative culture) (KIdeKu)
-summary: KIdeKu untersucht die Chancen dieser Technologien zur Stärkung unserer deliberativen Kultur, und insbesondere zur Steigerung der Teilhabe an zivilgesellschaftlichen und politischen Debatten.
+summary: KIdeKu examines the opportunities offered by these technologies to strengthen our deliberative culture, and in particular to increase participation in civil society and political debates.
 tags:
   - LLMs
-  - Angewandte Ethik
+  - Applied Ethics
   - Deliberation
-  - Computationale Philosophie
+  - Computational Philosophy
   - Norms of Public Reasoning
 date: '2024-06-01'
 type: 'project'